Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Throughout the visit to the Colosseum you will be accompanied by a guide who will provide you with special glasses so that you can compare the current state of the Forum and the Colosseum with scenes of the time that will seem that you are living in first person.

-In addition, the fact that you will be accompanied by a specialized guide will make the visit much more enjoyable and will keep them entertained and curious, so you will not have to worry about occupying their time constantly.
+In addition, the fact that you will be accompanied by a specialized guide will make the visit much more enjoyable and will keep you entertained and curious, so you will not have to worry about occupying their time constantly.

 Book a visit to the Colosseum with virtual reality goggles